4byte/snowem-docs/docs/sdk.md

 log_level = 0
 ```

 Note: one may find configuration sample file at [snowem.conf](https://github.com/jackiedinh8/snowem/blob/master/sample/snowem.conf).
 You may follow the below instruction to generate certificates for and media servers.
-For secure websocket, you can get fre certificate service from [letenscrypts](https://letsencrypt.org).
+For secure websocket, you can get free certificate service from [letenscrypts](https://letsencrypt.org).

 ```
 openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt